Mc-Zen/quill/quill.typ

 ///            for instance and update `wire` and `fill` accordingly.
 /// - fill (color): Default fill color for gates.
 /// - font-size (length): Default font size for text in the circuit.
-/// - scale-factor (relative length): Total scale factor applied to the entire
+/// - scale (ratio): Total scale factor applied to the entire
 ///            circuit without changing proportions
 /// - baseline (length, content, string): Set the baseline for the circuit.
 If a
 ///            content or a string is given, the baseline will be adjusted auto-